adrianosantospb/yoloopencvdnn/README.md

 ## INTRODUCTION

 This repository address to install the OpenCV with DNN and CUDA support to launch the YOLO models.
 You can use it as you want.
+You may add the weights (Darknet format) and the config file (cfg file) into the models folder.

 ## PLATFORM & BENCHMARK